hamxiaoz/10x-developer/reactjs.md

 - It is generally a good idea in these state transformation functions to always morph the old state into the new one instead of building the new state completely from scratch.
 - It's becomes the job of our **reducer** to pick apart the state so that it gives only the relevant part to the function.
 The main reducer function only hands parts of the state to lower-level reducer functions.
 We separate the job of finding the right location in the state tree from applying the update to that location.
 - *Store* stores your applicaiton state over time, you can dispatch actions to it `store.dispatch({type: 'NEXT'});`
+- `connect(mapStateToProps)(SomeComponent);`
+    - It takes a mapping function as an argument and returns another function that takes a React component class
+    - The role of the mapping function is to map the state from the Redux Store into an object of props.